MlWoo/mkltorch/README.md

 # mkltorch
-mkltorch is used to support to use mkldnn library to accelerate Deep Neural Network(DNN) computation.
-It provides MKLTesnor to be called in MKL DNN library in convenience.
+MKLDNN library is designed to accelerate Deep Neural Network(DNN) computation.
+The repo of mkltorch provides MKLTensor to be called in MKL DNN library in convenience.